How to calm a crying baby

 - Crying may not stop for an extended period of time, no matter what you try.

-- Take comfort in knowing that the crying will eventually stop.
+- The crying will eventually stop.